danbev/learning-nodejs/README.md

   (export "add" (func $add))
 )
 ```
+Notice that a wasm "program" is simply named a module as the intention is to have it included and run by another program.
 The body is stack based so `get_local` will push $first onto the stack. `i32.add` will take two values from the stack, add then and push
 the result onto the stack.
 Notice the `$add` in the function.
 This is much like the parameters that are index based but can be named to make the code